bangladeshihistory/site/src/pages/posts/Story-Telling-With-Gatsby.md

 ### Design

 As you can see, a bit of research went in to defining a stack that meets the needs of my project.
-The following design decision was made in a bit of a rush/ I chose the design and UI based on the following requirements.
+The following design decision was made in a bit of a rush.
+I chose the design and UI based on the following requirements.

 The blog:

-* Needs to be extremely readable
+  * needs to be extremely readable
-* Needs to be strippable.
+  * needs to be strippable.
 I should easily be able to port the code into my framework
-* Needs to be minimal
+  * needs to be minimal
-* Responsive
+  * needs to be responsive
-* Mobile first
+  * should ideally be designed mobile first

 After some research, I stumbled on to this `Clean Blog` design by [Bootstrap](http://getbootstrap.com).